Frozen Pipes: Solutions, Prevention, and Home Maintenance

 Preventing frozen pipes is far easier (and cheaper) than dealing with the aftermath of a burst pipe.
 Here are some practical tips:

 - Seal entry points: Repair cracks and seal openings in walls, windows, and doors to keep cold air out of your home.
-Even small drafts can lead to freezing temperatures around your pipes.
+Even small drafts can lead to freezing temperatures around your water pipes.

 - Keep your home warm: Maintain a minimum indoor temperature of 55°F (13°C), even when you’re away.
 Consistent heating reduces the risk of frozen pipes.